TulioHRC/Music-Player/README.md

 ### Future Goals <img align=center width=30 height=30 src="https://user-images.githubusercontent.com/62257920/157306127-9342c871-a1cd-43aa-bc80-48f1834e0871.png" alt="Goal">
 - .exe version
+- Change position more accurate # Maybe using the rewind (restart) and then setting the position
 - Create own icon
 - Save data on using (to use AI)
 - Download Musics